dfttoolkit package¶

 dict

-The energy of the electrons (electron density) in the potential of the external electric field.
+Get the energy of the electrons in the potential of the electric field.

 Return the total corrected energy.